 However, as it is believed that Jesus arose on a Sunday, this brought problems, as the date would not always fall on a Sunday.
-Thus, gentile Christians took to celebrating Easter on the nearest Sunday to Passover.
+Thus, Christians took to celebrating Easter on the nearest Sunday to Passover.

 As the two religions strayed further apart, Christians became unwilling to let their holiday be determined by the Jewish calendar.
 So, it was decided in the Council of Nicaea that Easter should be celebrated on the Sunday after the first full moon of the Spring Equinox.